tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 To tailor the dashboard HTML source to our Rango app, we need to make a number of modifications.
 Rather than going through and doing this yourself, the modified HTML source is available from our [GitHub Repository](http://bit.ly/twd-bootstrap-base), but for completeness is also shown below.

-Download and save the HTML source for our modified dashboard layout to a file called `bootstrap-base.html`.
+Download the HTML source for our modified dashboard layout to a file called `bootstrap-base.html`.
 Like all other templates specific to Rango, this should be placed within your `<Workspace>/tango_with_django_project/templates/rango/` directory.

 Below is a list of all the different modifications we made to the original dashboard HTML source.

 - First, we replaced all references of `../../` (which symbolises to go look two directories back from where we are currently) to be `http://getbootstrap.com/docs/4.2/`.
 This ensures that we use external files (such as stylesheets and JavaScript files) that are part of Bootstrap 4.2.
-- We replaced the reference to the Bootstrap dashboard stylesheet `dashboard.css` to `http://getbootstrap.com/docs/4.2/examples/dashboard/dashboard.css`.
+- We replaced the reference `dashboard.css` to `http://getbootstrap.com/docs/4.2/examples/dashboard/dashboard.css`.
 This provides an absolute reference to the file, once again removing doubt as to what version we are referring to.
 - We took out the search form from the *navigation bar* at the top of the page.
 - We stripped out all the non-essential content from the original HTML page, and replaced it with the Rango `body_block` code `{% block body_block %}{% endblock %}`.
 - We set the `<title>` element of the page to fit with what we worked on earlier: `<title>{% block title_block %}How to Tango with Django!{% endblock %}</title>`